-When it receives a valid DEPI Tunnel Update Message with a DEPI Replaced Tunnel ID AVP, and if it deems the control connection for that tunnel to be operational, the RPD MUST remove the tunnel identified by the UTID in the AVP by sending a STOPCCN message.
+When it receives a DEPI Tunnel Update Message with a DEPI Replaced Tunnel ID AVP, the RPD MUST remove the tunnel identified by the UTID in the AVP.

-If it does not have any record of the tunnel specified in the DEPI Replaced Tunnel ID AVP, the RPD MUST still transition the acquiring tunnel from Standby to InService.
+If it does not have any record of the tunnel specified in the DEPI Replaced Tunnel ID AVP, the RPD MUST still transition the tunnel from Standby to InService.